Naokotani/javaFinal/README.md

 Just run `javac InventoryManager.java` and `java InventoryManager`.

 ## Assignment 4 notes
 In the assignment we were asked to implement a remaining stock feature in the sales report.
-I thought it make more sense to implment it in he order fucntion and then display it in the list function in the event someone wants to view the entire inventory
+I thought it make more sense to implment it in he order function and then display it in the list function in the event someone wants to view the entire inventory.

 ## Storage